bbc/audio-orchestration/readme.md

 * Arbitratry timing sources (e.g. media players,  artificial clocks, broadcast timelines)
 * Sync protocols over multiple transports: WebSockets, UDP, TCP
 * Client Sync-Controllers for local media playback adaptation

+The documentation for the API and usage instructions for the client library can be found in [client-api.md](client-api.md)

 ## Cloud-Sync Service Endpoints